-67. We are concerned that paragraph 14(b) is a duplication of the requirement in the IFRS Standard IAS 1 paragraph 125, which asks an entity to disclose information about the assumptions it makes about the future and other major sources of estimation uncertainty at the end of the reporting period that have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year.
-By duplicating this requirement within the Draft Standard, entities may be led to believe that this requirement is somehow different.
+80. We are concerned that paragraph 14(b) is a duplication of the requirement in the IFRS Accounting Standard IAS 1 Presentation of Financial Statements, paragraph 125, which asks an entity to disclose information about the assumptions it makes about the future and other major sources of estimation uncertainty at the end of the reporting period that have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year.
+Duplicating this requirement within the standard may lead entities to believe that this requirement is somehow different.
 We are concerned that the requirement in this paragraph strays too far into the remit of financial statement disclosures.